 Ally first travelled solo to Papua New Guinea in 1997 at the age of 17, where she spent months living remote tribes.
 She crossed the Sepik River by canoe twice, trekked the Kokoda Trail, and became initiated into one of the Sepik tribes as well as into the Kosua tribe.
 Her first book describing her travels in Papua, “Touching Genesis”, was published in 2001.

 Ally’s photography is featured in several publications.
 The New York Times, Huffington Post, The Walt Disney Company, Maptia, Ocean Geographic, Sidetracked and more.

-She serves as a member in the Flag and Honours Committee of The Explorers Club.
+She serves as a member in the Scott Pearlman Field award and the Flag and Honours Committees of The Explorers Club.

 Recently she was invited to serve as an advisor to the BBC Natural History Unit for a “Human Planet” series.
 As an internationally recognised speaker Ally was invited to present the Wild Born Project in several midwifery organisations, including midwifery departments at various hospitals, photography schools and the Explorers Club Headquarters.

 Ally is currently writing her theses as pert for her Masters Of Research degree with focus on Anthropology at Macquarie University in Sydney, Australia.

 She lives in Sydney with her husband Erez Beatus and is expecting their first child.